SKKbySSK/coast_audio/packages/dart_audio_graph/README.md

 ## Buffer

-You can manage audio buffers by using `FrameBuffer` abstract class.
+You can manage audio buffers by using `AllocatedFrameBuffer` class.
-In almost cases, use the `AllocatedFrameBuffer` class to initialize the audio buffer.

 `FrameBuffer` have `acquire` methods to access the audio buffer in various ways.
 ```dart